Marc Dann: Early life and career

+Political career

+In the 1990s, Dann worked for the campaigns of Mary O. Boyle for U.S. Senate and Bob Hagan for Ohio State Senate.

 Dann ran for the Ohio state Senate in the district then comprising Trumbull and Geauga counties.
 He finished third in the party primary behind eventual winner Tim Ryan and a local township trustee.
 From 2001 to 2002, Dann served as a member of the Liberty Local School District board of education.

 After Ryan won election to the Ohio State Senate in 2002, Dann convinced the state Senate's Democratic caucus to appoint him to fill the balance of Ryan's term.
 He easily won election to a full term in 2004.
 He was reprimanded in 2004 by the Ohio Supreme Court for handling a 2002 alimony case without proper preparation.

 Dann was a leading figure in the exposure of a variety of ethics and criminal scandals in the administration of Republican Governor Bob Taft, who became the first sitting governor in Ohio history to plead guilty to a crime.
 Dann was a leading critic of "Coingate," an investment plan in which $50 million of the state's workers compensation reserve fund was given to Republican Tom Noe, a politically connected coin dealer.
 When the Coingate scandal broke, Taft, who was a regular golf partner of Noe's, denied having knowledge of the Bureau of Workers Compensation (BWC) decision to invest money in Noe's coin funds.
-Dann demanded, then sued to see memos, e-mails, and other communications transmitted between Gov. Taft's office and the BWC.
+Dann was initially denied by the BWC in a request to see examples of state money to buy rare coins.
+He then sued to see memos, e-mails, and other communications transmitted between Gov. Taft's office and the BWC.

 Dann was a vociferous critic of then-Attorney General Jim Petro, a Republican, who had been notified by the Securities and Exchange Commission more than two years earlier that the SEC had serious reservations about investment practices at the BWC.
 Dann charged that Petro ignored those warnings and the misuse of funds at the agency continued unabated until the Toledo Blade and Dann began to expose the corruption.